ii-lk/ii_LedArray/README.md

 void loop() {
     ledarray.setColor(0, 255, 0, 0);  // Set color of LED at index 0 to red
     ledarray.setColor(1, 0, 0, 255);  // Set color of LED at index 1 to blue
-    ledarray.show();                  // Update the strip to apply the color change delay(100);
+    ledarray.update();                  // Update the strip to apply the color change delay(100);

     ledarray.setColor(0, 0, 0, 255);  // Set color of LED at index 1 to blue
     ledarray.setColor(1, 255, 0, 0);  // Set color of LED at index 2 to red
-    ledarray.show();                  // Update the strip to apply the color change delay(100);
+    ledarray.update();                  // Update the strip to apply the color change delay(100);
 }
 ```